Aceh United F.C.

 Aceh United Football Club was an Indonesian football club based in Bireuen, Aceh, on the island of Sumatra.

 History

 Aceh United was first formed in the city of Banda Aceh in 2010.
-At first, Aceh United followed the competition Liga Primer Indonesia.
-But because of the league dualism, the club was disbanded and in 2017 they started to rise again.
+At first, Aceh United followed the competition Liga Primer Indonesia although due to league dualism, it was disbanded.In 2017, they club started to rise again.

 With Ansyari Lubis as the coach, they reached 3rd place in the 2017 Liga 3, and thus, won the promotion to Liga 2.
 They won the 3rd place after a 2–0 win over PSAD Balikpapan on 17 December 2017 at the Gelora Bumi Kartini Stadium, Jepara.

 In 2019, the club merged with PS Timah BaBel to form BaBel United.

 Jersey and Sponsorships

 Aceh United home jersey is orange with green end-strip, whilst the away jersey is white with orange end-strip.
 The kit supplier for 2018 season is Calci.
 Other sponsors for 2018 season are: The Light of Aceh and Bank Aceh.